CirKu17/b4t/README.md

-b4t ( v2.0b )
-a minimal Blog 4 minimal Thoughts
+b4t, a minimal Blog 4 minimal Thoughts
 ===================================
-releasd under GPLv3 (see LICENSE) coded by CirKu17 (CirKu17@gmail.com)

 b4t is a lightweight blog cms developed in perl and based on xml, aimed to quickly manage blog posts using just a text editor and one or two shell commands.